ArijitGuha-Begineer/OSCP-TJNull-s-list/Confession.md

 Difficulty: Medium
 ---

-This challenge was a continuation from Tampered.
+This challenge was a continuation of Tampered.

 **Challenge Description**
 ```